Recently, an article detailing how Rippling raised $250 million with Loom videos caught my attention.

 And one of the videos went missing.

 What followed next amazed me.
-Not only did my problem get resolved, but I also got consistent support from the Loom team.
+Not only did my problem get resolved, but I also received multiple emails from the Loom team that showed they care about my issue personally.

-Such an excellent yet simple product, effective marketing, and user-first mindset won Loom 14 million users worldwide.
+Such a user-first mindset combined with an excellent yet simple product and effective marketing won Loom 14 million users worldwide.
 And Loom’s journey from the verge of bankruptcy to a $1.5 billion valuation can offer many lessons.

-This article will distil those lessons by analysing Loom’s growth from a B2B SaaS perspective.
+This article will distill those lessons by analysing Loom’s growth from a B2B SaaS perspective.

 Loom’s Story: A SaaS Fairytale